Chapter 2.04

 D. Advisory boards, committees and commissions established by ordinance, consisting of citizens appointed pursuant to the establishing ordinance and serving in the capacity and for the purposes indicated in the ordinance, shall act as an advisory committee to the city council.

 E. Unless otherwise expressly provided for an advisory committee of the city council, such committees shall not receive public testimony, shall not allow audience participation, and shall not hold public hearings in connection with or related to the agenda item being discussed by the committee.
 Unless otherwise expressly provided for such advisory committee, it is the intention of the city council that such advisory committees function informally and not in any way that takes action in lieu of or on behalf of the full city council.
 The purpose and function of such advisory committees shall be to review matters in advance of their consideration by the full city council, and perhaps record and make recommendations to the full city council.
 With that, it is the intention that these committees operate informally, without the need for compliance with the Open Public Meetings Act (Chapter 42.30 RCW).
 (Ord.
+3261 § 6, 2024; Ord.
 3111 § 2(16), 2020).

 2.04.170 Council representation and internal communication.

-A. If a council member meets with, attends a meeting or otherwise appears before individuals, another governmental agency, a community organization, or a private entity or organization, including individuals, agencies, or organizations with whom or with which the city has a business relationship, and makes statements directly or through the media, commenting on an issue that does or could affect the city, the council member shall state the majority position of the city council, if known, on such issue.
+A. If a council member meets with, attends a meeting or otherwise appears before individuals, another governmental agency, a community organization, or a private entity or organization, including individuals, agencies, or organizations with whom or with which the city has a business relationship, and makes statements directly or through all forms of the media to include social media, commenting on an issue that does or could affect the city, the council member shall state the majority position of the city council, if known, on such issue.
 Personal opinions and comments which differ from those of the council majority may be expressed if the council member clarifies that these statements do not represent the city council’s position, and the statements are those of the council member as a private citizen.
-Additionally, before a council member discusses anything that does or could relate to city liability, the council member should talk to the city attorney or the city’s finance director, so that the council member would have a better understanding of what may be said or how the discussion should go to control or minimize the city’s liability risk and exposure.

-B. Council members need to have other council member’s concurrence before representing another council member’s view or position with the media, another government agency or community organization.
+C. Council members need to have other council member’s concurrence before representing another council member’s view or position with the media, another government agency or community organization.

-C. Council members shall not knowingly communicate with an opposing party or with an opposing attorney in connection with any pending or threatened litigation in which the city is a party or in connection with any disputed claim involving the city without the prior approval of the city attorney, unless the council member is individually a party to the litigation or is involved in the disputed claim separate from the council member’s role as a city official.
+D. Council members shall not knowingly communicate with an opposing party or with an opposing attorney in connection with any pending or threatened litigation in which the city is a party or in connection with any disputed claim involving the city without the prior approval of the city attorney, unless the council member is individually a party to the litigation or is involved in the disputed claim separate from the council member’s role as a city official.

-D. Communication among council members shall conform to the following parameters:
+E. Communication among council members shall conform to the following parameters:

 Council members should be prepared to communicate about matters that are on upcoming council agendas at the public meetings.
 Except in connection with council members meeting informally, in committees not subject to the Open Public Meetings Act, to assure that communication on agenda items occurs to the greatest extent possible at the public meetings, and to avoid even the perception that email is being used in a way that could constitute a public meeting, e.g., successive communications on city council topics that involve a quorum of the council members: